studyhiragana.com

 How It Works

-1. Practice writing — Draw directly on the character canvas to practice stroke order without guides
+1. Practice writing — Draw directly on the canvas to practice stroke order — no guides, just you and the character.

-3. Trace — Follow guided touchpoints to learn the correct stroke path
+3. Trace — Follow visible touchpoints to learn the correct stroke path.

-4. Free Hand — Draw characters freehand with real-time handwriting recognition
+4. Free Hand — Draw characters freehand with real-time stroke-order detection — the system flags off-path cells as you draw.

 Flashcards & Printable Resources